Ion Antonescu: Trial and execution

 Ion Antonescu was found guilty of the charges.
 This verdict was followed by two sets of appeals, which claimed that the restored and amended 1923 Constitution did not offer a framework for the People's Tribunals and prevented capital punishment during peacetime, while noting that, contrary to the armistice agreement, only one power represented within the Allied Commission had supervised the tribunal.
 They were both rejected within six days, in compliance with a legal deadline on the completion of trials by the People's Tribunals.
 King Michael subsequently received pleas for clemency from Antonescu's lawyer and his mother, and reputedly considered asking the Allies to reassess the case as part of the actual Nuremberg Trials, taking Romanian war criminals into foreign custody.
 Subjected to pressures by the new Soviet-backed Petru Groza executive, he issued a decree in favour of execution.
 Together with his co-defendants Mihai Antonescu, Alexianu and Vasiliu, the former Conducător was executed by a military firing squad on 1 June 1946.
-Ion Antonescu's supporters circulated false rumours that regular soldiers had refused to fire at their commander, and that the squad was mostly composed of Jewish policemen.
+Antonescu supporters circulated false rumours that regular soldiers had refused to fire at their commander, and that the squad was mostly composed of Jewish policemen.
 Another apologetic claim insists that he himself ordered the squad to shoot, but footage of the event has proven it false.
 However, he did refuse a blindfold and raised his hat in salute once the order was given.
 The execution site, some distance away from the locality of Jilava and the prison fort, was known as Valea Piersicilor ("Valley of the Peach Trees").Cioroianu, p.
 296; Deletant, p.
 259 His final written statement was a letter to his wife, urging her to withdraw into a convent, while stating the belief that posterity would reconsider his deeds and accusing Romanians of being "ungrateful".